-The aim of Sophie’s Appeal is to support the social, emotional and educational welfare of children, their families, nursing and support staff and provide a caring and supporting environment in both local hospitals and in the community.
+The aim of Sophie’s Appeal is to support the social, emotional and educational welfare of children, their families, nursing and support staff and provide a caring and supportive environment in both local hospitals and in the community.

 There are so many ways in which the Trust can provide support to parents, carers and schools who find themselves suddenly faced with the reality of cancer.

 Learn more about why Sophie’s Appeal began, our mission and values and the patrons of our charity.

 Learn more about the donations we’ve had, the money we’ve raised and projects we’ve funded.

 Learn more about the projects we take part in, what we do & where.
 There is a variety of projects we have taken part in.